raugfer/bitcoin-onion/README.md

 top-level domain).
 The setup is intended to force all network traffic via a Tor proxy, including blockchain synchronization.

-To avoid clearnet traffic, DNS query for seed nodes is disabled.
+DNS query for seed nodes is disabled.
 To bootstrap peers, it relies solely on hard-coded .onion addresses provided by bitcoind.

 The hidden service configuration for the full node resides inside the Docker container, its .onion address is lost/refreshed on every start/stop cycle.